Skip to content

 • A School hour is usually 45 minutes long

-• Sports are played outside of school and schools do not have sports fields
+• Sports are played at private facilities and schools do not have sports fields

 • At the end of an Abitur, most schools have Abiball which is like a Matric farewell